 We sent a request for comment about Gowdy’s hiring to Sekulow’s advocacy law firm, American Center for Law and Justice but had received no response at the time of publication.

-The news of Gowdy’s hiring came shortly after Fox News reported that Gowdy had been terminated from his position as a contributor with the network.
-Gowdy held his position at Fox News up until the news broke that he had joined Trump’s outside legal team.
+Sekulow’s statement came shortly after Fox News reported that Gowdy had been terminated from his position as a contributor with the network.
+Gowdy held his position at Fox News up until the news broke that he would join Trump’s outside legal team.

 Just one day after the news broke, President Trump told reporters that because of “lobbying rules,” Gowdy would be unable to start representing him until sometime in January 2020: